Akhand-Pratap-Tiwari/genAI-based-web-scraper-and-purifier-flask-app/README.md

 ## How to run:
 - First set up your MongoDB and Cosmocloud connection.
-- Get the api details for Cosmocloud and Gemini API.
 - During Cosmocloud setup use the following schema:
   ```
   {